raccoondev85/kakao-sdk/README.md

 # cordova-plugin-kakao-sdk
 Kakao Cordova SDK Plugin (카카오 코르도바 SDK 플러그인)

+Version is updated to 3.1.0
+  - support ionic 4 (thanks for @Golapadeog)

 Version is updated to 3.0.0
   - cordova-android compatibility between 6.4.0 and ^7.0.0 fixed
   - android SDK version changed from 1.12.0 to 1.16.0 (Google Play warning: Your app contains a Cross-App Scripting Vulnerability issue fixed)